qualiaMachine/RunAI_apps/README.md

 ## New User Guide

-A progressive walkthrough of the RunAI cluster for researchers and lab admins onboarding to the pilot.
+A progressive walkthrough of the RunAI cluster for users onboarding.
 Read in order if you're new; skip ahead if you already have your bearings.

 | # | Doc | Read this if... |